danielealbano/cachegrand/README.md

 ### 1000% faster without spending one extra cent!

-Are you running a large Redis cluster because you need better performance? **Why pay more for less?** cachegrand can help dramatically to squeeze all the value your existing infrastructure is already offering!
-On top end machines is able to deliver **40X** better performances handling **64X** more load!
+Are you running a large Redis cluster because you need better performance? **Why pay more for less?** cachegrand can help to squeeze all the value of your existing infrastructure is already offering!
+On a 64 core machine (AMD EPYC 7502P) is even able to deliver **40X** better performances handling **64X** more load!

 That's not all!
 Not only we are working hard to expand the Redis API support but cachegrand comes with a tiered storage - currently work in progress - will let you leverage flash disks and **reduce the TCO (Total Cost of Ownership)